StormSurgeLive/ugrid-visualization/ugrid-cf-resources/ugrid_cf_metadata.md

         node = 4535035 ;
         nele = 8975076 ;
 ```
-The properties listed under each variable are known as CF attributes.
+The properties listed under each variable are known as "attributes".
 The time variable is defined relative to a specified date/time, so the `time:units` attribute
 is needed to interpret the raw time values:
 ```
         double time(time) ;